CartoDB/documentation/app/content/spatial-extension-bq/examples/spatial-indexes.md

 The first step is to get the Starbucks locations into BigQuery by [importing](https://cloud.google.com/bigquery/docs/batch-loading-data#loading_data_from_local_files) [this dataset](https://www.kaggle.com/starbucks/store-locations) in a table called `starbucks-locations-usa` (note: keep US locations only).
 Although this dataset contains many attributes for each store, for the moment we are only going to be interested in their latitude and longitude.

 Now, with a single query, we are going to calculate how many Starbucks locations fall within each H3 grid cell of resolution 4.
-For the purpose of this example, let's assume this table is part of the `examples` dataset inside `carto-docs` project.
+For this example, let's assume this table is part of the `examples` dataset inside `carto-docs` project.

 ```sql
 WITH